-Thoseghar falls a must visit waterfall in India.
+Thoseghar falls a must visit the waterfall in India.
 It is a tourist place to visit in Maharashtra.
 If you are visiting Satara and or like nature add this to your travel destinations.

 Please refer to Maharashtra Tourism website on other places of interest around Satara and Waterfalls of Maharashtra.

 Recommend you to read places to visit in Maharashtra & waterfalls on this travel blog.